 Countless articles have been written decrying the debilitating outcomes his rise to riches may have caused, but Sagi keeps smiling and laughing all the way to his bulging bank account, oblivious to the criticism gathering about him.
 He may consider himself a “Superman” in the world of business entrepreneurs, but his lurid past and the nature of his business escapades may one day prove to be his undoing, a form of kryptonite, so to speak.
 A few courageous regulators may have stood in his way in 2015, but persistence is one lesson that Mr. Sagi knows will always ensure a positive endgame.
 If one path is blocked, there is always another alternative.

 What do today’s headlines say about the continuing saga of Sagi and Playtech?

 It is only two months since our last update on the travails of Teddy Sagi.
 He had constructed a forex trading beachhead within Playtech after his acquisition of TradeFX, the owner and operator of Markets.com.
-Sagi then moved with light speed to gobble up Ava Trade and Plus500, two more highly profitable gambling enterprises.
+Sagi then moved with light speed to gobble up Ava Trade and Plus500.
 After obtaining nearly every approval necessary, however, the Central Bank of Ireland and the FCA moved in a coordinated fashion to rain on Sagi’s carefully orchestrated parade.
 The Playtech acquisition juggernaut came to a sudden and screeching halt.

 Why did the regulators withhold their respective approvals?
 As we reported, “The only problem is that he (Sagi) is a convicted felon, a fact that regulators do not take lightly when they review prospective owners of banks or large gambling concerns.
 The word on the street is that his criminal background is what scuttled the deal and that the FCA demanded that he sell his controlling interest in Playtech before approval could be given, a certain deal breaker in Sagi’s eyes.”